mlrun/mlrun/docs/feature-store/training-serving.md

 (training-serving)=
-# Feature store online access
+# Serving with the feature store

 **In this section**
 - [Get online features](#get-online-features)